rajput-vishal01/dsa-in-cpp/README.md

 | --------------------  | -------------- | ---------------- |
 | DSA 3.0 Completed     | 🔄 In Progress|  ⬜ Not Started  |
 | --------------------  | -------------- | -----------------|

+---

+### 📌 Note

+> All course modules which are marked as **In Progress**, indicates that I have completed watching the lecture videos for each topic.
+However, I still have pending assignments and doubt sessions for these modules.
+>
+> My current goal is to **eliminate my fear of DSA** and build enough confidence to **attempt placement-level questions effectively**.
+>
+> With the placement season approaching, I have prioritized completing the conceptual parts of the course first, ensuring that I can understand and apply the core ideas during technical interviews and coding rounds.
+>
+>I will now begin the revision and assignment-solving phase, during which I will >revisit all modules to gain a deeper understanding of the topics and complete any backlogs along the way.

+---

+Let me know if you want this in a more casual tone or want to track revision progress too!

 ## How to Use This Repository